Raigyo/webdesign-integration-energem/README.md

 _August - September 2022_

 > 🔨 Revamping of an existing website ([Énergem](https://www.energem.fr/)).
 The design has been made using Figma and Adobe Illustrator during my Web-design training at Sirius School.
-Integration uses HTML, CSS3 and JS (no framework).
+Integration uses HTML, CSS3 (Flex & Grid) and JS.
+No CSS or JS framework have been used.

 ---